 Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 1.1 Action: Transportation & Safety The district provides transportation to and from school for students.
-This action is designed to provide equal access for our Foster Youth and M 1.7 and M 1.8 Need: During the 2022-2023 school year the district's Chronic absenteeism rate for All students was 23.1% based on the CA School Dashboard.
-In contrast, 22.4% of foster youth and 24.3% of Low Income students.
-The district is situated in a large geographical area and many of our families do not have the means to bring children to school.
-Our educational partners expressed a need for student safety and providing support to our
+This action is designed to provide equal access for our Foster Youth and This action will be measured by the metrics identified in the action Need: The need for this action was determined by Low Income students.
+The district is situated in a large geographical area and many of our families description. the need to decrease the chronic absenteeism rate and increase attendance of our foster do not have the means to bring children to school.
+Low Income and Foster Youth families would have We will also seek feedback from students, youth and low income students by removing an added barrier of not being able to attend school parents, and staff about